 Sustainable Development in Rural Areas: its practical role in Regeneration of the Balkans

-Summary: The Heritage Trails manual was published in 1997 by Ecotourism Ltd, ECOVAST and PRISMA following the pilot projects in Slovenia and Bulgaria - see Heritage Trails for description of these projects.
-The Manual is 62 pages in length, with the following contents:
+A Heritage Trails manual, now out of print, was published in 1997 by Ecotourism Ltd, ECOVAST and PRISMA following the pilot projects in Slovenia and Bulgaria - see Heritage Trails for description of these projects.

 ECOVAST has a working group on Rural Architecture, chaired by Rudiger MAUL of ECOVAST Germany - see: http://www.ecovast.org/papers/ecruare.htm

 Phil Turner writes:

 ECOVAST's logo appears on the new document "Knowing Your Place" about Heritage and community-led planning in the countryside, published by English Heritage in March 2011.